RaspAP/raspap-docs/docs/net-devices.md

 All devices require a driver in order to be available for use with RaspAP.

 ## Listing detected devices
-The **Networking > Network Devices** tab displays a list of available devices with their attributes and assumed adapter type.
+The **Networking > Devices** tab displays a list of available devices with their attributes and assumed adapter type.
 The adapter type as well as the device name may be changed.
 Incorrect device types might appear for some devices, which advertise themselves to the system as an ethernet (e.g. `eth0`) or usb (e.g. `usb0`) device.
 This often happens for USB connected phones and external routers.

 ![Networking: Network devices](https://user-images.githubusercontent.com/229399/116096642-bf0e4780-a6a9-11eb-9794-6935b0858b9b.png)